 This is the power of self-compassion.

-Developing self-compassion takes practices.
+Developing self-compassion takes practice.
 Even though human beings have this innate ability to be compassionate, some of us have forgotten or been taught out of it.
-Achieving our goals and building our self-image have become increasingly more important than treating ourselves nice.
+Achieving our goals and building our self-image have become increasingly more important than treating ourselves nicely.

 Below I’ve broken down the different techniques to increase self-compassion based on the three elements provided by Dr. Kristin Neff.
 If you aren’t sure how to have more self-compassion, this is a good place to start.

 Compare how you treat your friend with how you treat yourself.
 What’s the difference?